Greginkansas/-openhab-openhab1wiki/Modbus-Binding.md

               <td></td></tr>
 </table>

 Remark : in "`openhab_default.cfg`", the modbus binding section has a wrong key "`host`", this doesn't work if you put your slave ip address here.
-So you have to replace "`host`" by "`connection`" witch is the right key as mentioned above.
+So you have to replace "`host`" by "`connection`" which is the right key as mentioned above.

 TODO: mention about `start` addressing (ie. relative to 00001, 10001, 30001, or 40001 depending on object type)
-TODO: comment that one physical slave might require many slave definition in openhab (one for each object type for example, or different slave ids)
+TODO: comment that one physical slave might require many slave definition in openHAB (one for each object type for example, or different slave ids)

 Modbus read functions
 - `type=coil` uses function 1 "Read Coil Status"